oroinc/documentation/user/back-office/getting-started/navigation/shortcuts.rst

 Shortcuts
 =========

-Shortcuts are used to perform common actions from anywhere quickly.
-They can also be used to create new records and to navigate through the system with ease.
-Shortcuts are particularly useful when you are not sure where an entity is in a menu.
+Shortcuts are used to perform everyday actions from anywhere quickly.
+They can also be used to create new records and navigate the system easily.
+Shortcuts are handy when you are not sure where an entity is in a menu.

 Shortcuts are accessible via the icon in the navigation panel.